Utilizing DeviceLink Profiles at the ADDON Group

 When asked about the company’s other color management tasks and goals, Roman Bastian replies:

 “We use DocBees-ProfileManager to organize our great variety of profiles.
 Sorting by profile classes, including DeviceLink profiles, is a major help in our day-to-day work.
-Sometimes, even little things can go a long way towards making everyday work easier.
+Sometimes, even the little things can go a long way towards making everyday work easier.

 The next thing we intend to do is take a closer look at the ZePrA color server.
 I’m quite certain it’ll turn out to be another mature product from ColorLogic that would effectively extend our range of services.”